Jaz Shelley

-Jazmin Pamela Shelley (born 13 May 2000) is an Australian professional basketball player for the Geelong Venom of the Women's National Basketball League (WNBL).
+Jazmin Pamela Shelley (born 13 May 2000) is an Australian professional basketball player for the Sydney Flames of the Women's National Basketball League (WNBL).
 She was drafted by the Phoenix Mercury in the 2024 WNBA draft.
-A point guard, she began her college basketball career at Oregon before transferring to Nebraska after her sophomore season.
+A point guard, she began her college basketball career with the Oregon Ducks before transferring to the Nebraska Cornhuskers after her sophomore season.
 In her first year with the Cornhuskers, Shelley was a second-team All-Big Ten selection, before making the coaches' first-team in her next season.
 She returned for a fifth college season and earned second-team All-Big Ten honors.
-Shelley previously played for the Melbourne Boomers of the WNBL, where she was named Rookie of the Year in 2019.
-She played for Geelong United of the Women's National Basketball League (WNBL) in 2024–25.
+Shelley previously played for the Melbourne Boomers of the WNBL, where she was named WNBL Rookie of the Year in 2019.
+Between 2024 and 2026, she played for Geelong United/Venom in the WNBL.
+In 2025, she won the NBL1 South Most Valuable Player as a member of the Geelong United NBL1 team.
+In 2026, she was named NBL1 East MVP as a member of the Norths Bears.

 Shelley plays for the Australian national team and is a three-time gold medalist at the junior level.